Nisinoon/Nisinoon/data/README.md

 # Nisinoon: The Algonquian Components Project

-This repository contains the data for Nisinoon: The Algonquian Components Project.
+This repository contains the data for Nisinoon: The Algonquian Components Project, and scripts used to fetch and convert that data from Google Sheets.

 The data are available in two formats: